tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MongoDB/操作指南/节点管理/新增从节点_intl_en.md

 <td>Check the current specification of the instance, including the CPU core quantity, memory, disk capacity, and node quantity.
 The node quantity includes all primary and replica nodes.
 The nodes are evenly distributed to shards; for example, if there are two shards and eight nodes, each shard will have four nodes.
 You should determine the number of nodes to be added based on the current specification.</td></tr>
 <tr>
 <td>Nodes to Add</td>
-<td>Select the number of replica nodes to be added per shard in the drop-down list.</td></tr>
+<td>Select the number of replica nodes to be added per shard from the drop-down list.</td></tr>
 <tr>
 <td>Deployment AZ</td>
 <td>This parameter will be displayed if the instance nodes are in the same AZ.
 It indicates the AZ where all instance nodes are deployed.</td>
 </tr>
 <tr>
 <td>Replica Node-n</td>
 <td>This parameter will be displayed if the instance shard nodes are in different AZs.
 It indicates the AZs of different nodes and ranges from 0 to 6.
-Select the AZs for the new replica nodes in the drop-down list.</td></tr>
+Select the AZs for the new replica nodes from the drop-down list.</td></tr>
 <tr>
 <td>Fees</td>
 <td><ul><li>Pay-as-you-go: Hourly unit price after instance configuration adjustment.
 You can click **Billing Details** to view the billable items and billing formula and confirm the fees.</li></ul></td></tr>